vrcxz/haha-language/README.md

 This declares a signed integer variable `x` initialized as 0 at its definition.
 It then proceeds to request an input from the user to store in the `x` variable— then prints it out to the console.

+`Note: To delete a variable from memory, use the 'aaa' keyword, followed by the variable name to wipe out its existence from the memory.`

 ---